 We do not accept unsolicited book reviews.
 If you would like to review a book, please contact the editors at GJ@garagemca.org before submitting your manuscript to the journal.

-The primary purpose of publishing book reviews in The Garage Journal is to inform the public about new publications by providing an analytical assessment of the book.
+The book review is a discursive form that enables and enhances debates within a discipline or a research field.
+The book review has a variety of manifestations and purposes; promotion for commercial purposes is not one of them.
+The primary purpose of publishing book reviews in The Garage Journal is to inform the public about new publications in the field by providing an analytical assessment of the book.
 We do not publish reviews that contain personal views on the book or its author(s), or uninformed criticism, or a discussion that distracts the reader from getting an understanding of the purpose and scope of the reviewed publication.
 Reviewers are asked to provide essential information about the book, situate it critically within a particular context (for example, a scientific school, a discipline, current debates, etc.), and make a recommendation in terms of potential readership (for example, researchers, curators, students, etc.).

 Book reviews submitted to The Garage Journal should be between 700 and 1,000 words, including notes and bibliography.
 Each submitted review must be accompanied with the author’s bio / authors’ bios, including their affiliations and e-mail addresses (100–120 words in the language of the manuscript and, if that language is German or Russian, also in English).